Password Spraying vs. Brute Force: What’s the Difference and Why It Matters

 Businessman at work.
 Close-up top view of man working on laptop password.
 All screen graphics are made up.

-Why Password Spraying Works
+Why Password Spraying Works (When Brute Force Fails)

 How to Defend Against Password Spraying